miaoxw/RaspberryRouter/README.md

 ###2015-12-01
 * VPN doesn't work...
 Port mapping is a HUGE problem.
 * I wonder wether a transparent HTTP proxy works?
+* Yes, a proxy works.
+*And the proxy solved the problem that CSS style sheets of GitHub can't be loaded in the laboratory.*

 ###2015-11-30
 * My high-power NIC is a bit too large for my crowded desktop, so I substituted it with a mini-sized one.
 Luckily, it also works without any additional process with its driver.